 In response to Igor’s demands, the Drevlians ambushed and killed the leader.
 A Byzantine historian, Leo the Deacon, stated that the Drevlians killed Igor by tying his legs to two birch trees that had been bent backward.
 The birch trees were then let go, and the force of the trees straightening themselves tore Igor in two.
 Because the Kievan Rus were a patriarchal society, Igor’s crown passed to his son, Sviatoslav, upon his death.
 However, because the boy was only three years old at the time, his mother became the regent and effective leader of the Kievan Rus.
 As a result, Queen Olga of Kiev now found herself the widowed leader of a kingdom threatened by an uprising that had just taken the life of their king.

-The Russian Queen’s Revenge
+The Queen’s Revenge

 After killing King Igor, Drevlian ambassadors came to Kiev and proposed that Olga marry their leader, Prince Mal.
-According to the Primary Chronicle, an essential source of information on the Russian queen, Olga responded to their offer by saying “Your proposal is pleasing to me; indeed, my husband cannot rise again from the dead”.
+According to the Primary Chronicle, an essential source of information on the queen, Olga responded to their offer by saying “Your proposal is pleasing to me; indeed, my husband cannot rise again from the dead”.
 She then asked the Drevlian ambassadors to return to her the next day and demand that the Kievan Rus carry the Drevlians into the city in their boat.
 That same day, Olga ordered her people to dig a large ditch outside of the city.
-When Olga’s representatives came to collect the Drevlians the next day, they did as the Russian queen instructed and demanded that the Rus carry them to the city in their boats.
-When the Russians delivered the Drevlians to Olga, she ordered her people to drop them in the ditch.
+When Olga’s representatives came to collect the Drevlians the next day, they did as the queen instructed and demanded that the Rus carry them to the city in their boats.
+When the Rus delivered the Drevlians to Olga, she ordered her people to drop them in the ditch.
 Olga then had the Drevlian ambassadors buried alive in their boat.

 Before the Drevlians could learn of their ambassadors’ fates, Olga sent another message to the tribe.
 In this message, Olga stated that she would meet their prince if the Drevlians sent their most distinguished men to accompany her.
-The Drevlians responded by sending their governors to bring the Russian Queen back.
+The Drevlians responded by sending their governors to bring the queen back.
 When the group arrived, Olga invited them to bathe in her bathhouse.
 After the Drevlian governors went inside, Olga set the bathhouse on fire and burned them to death.

-Following this, the Russian queen sent another message to the Drevlians informing them that she wanted to come to the city where the Drevlians had killed her husband (Iskorosten) so that she could visit Igor’s tomb and hold a funeral feast for him.
+Following this, Olga sent another message to the Drevlians informing them that she wanted to come to the city where the Drevlians had killed her husband (Iskorosten) so that she could visit Igor’s tomb and hold a funeral feast for him.
 The Drevlians, still unaware that Olga had killed their ambassadors and governors, welcomed Olga of Kiev into their city and helped her prepare a funeral feast.
 Once the feast was ready, Olga invited the Drevlians to eat and drink alcohol with her.
 After the Drevlians became thoroughly intoxicated, Olga ordered her people to massacre them and they killed roughly 5,000 people before returning to Kiev.

 The Kievan Rus then raised an army and marched on the surviving Drevlians.
 Unable to defeat the Rus in open combat, the Drevlians fled to their cities and barricaded themselves inside.
 Olga and her army then laid siege to the Drevlian city of Iskorosten for an entire year.
 When the Drevlians did not relent, Olga sent a message to them stating that she no longer wanted revenge.
 She asked them to pay tribute instead, specifically asking for three pigeons and three sparrows from every house in the city.